Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets

 The boundary effect is domain-dependent, not universal.
 On typical benchmark datasets without temporal structure, random CV is adequate.
-Where real distribution drift exists --- fraud patterns that evolve, sensor responses that degrade, markets that shift regimes --- the effect is substantial and invisible under the standard protocol.

-\textbf{Feature selection leakage scales with dimensionality.} On datasets where \(p < n\) (typical benchmarks), wrapper feature selection before splitting is negligible (+0.001 mean across 72 datasets).
-On high-dimensional datasets where \(p/n > 0.1\) (genomics, proteomics, text), the effect becomes substantial: +0.018 mean across 49 datasets, with individual effects up to +0.10 on datasets with \(p \approx n\).
-This confirms Ambroise and McLachlan (\citeproc{ref-ambroise2002selection}{2002})'s finding on gene expression data and extends it to a broader corpus.

-\textbf{Metric selection flips model rankings.} On 100 datasets, comparing LR and RF across 6 standard metrics (AUC, F1, accuracy, precision, recall, MCC), the choice of metric changes which model wins on 31\% of datasets.
-This is not a pipeline error --- it is a decision sensitivity that the practitioner controls, and it operates on the same selection principle as peeking: the researcher who reports the most flattering metric is making a selection decision.

-\textbf{Group leakage.} Click prediction with \texttt{ad\_id} as group column shows +0.01 AUC (random CV vs GroupKFold).
+Where real distribution drift exists (fraud patterns that evolve, sensor responses that degrade, markets that shift regimes), the effect is substantial and invisible under the standard protocol. \textbf{Feature selection leakage scales with dimensionality.} On datasets where \(p < n\) (typical benchmarks), wrapper feature selection before splitting is negligible (+0.001 mean across 72 datasets).
+On high-dimensional datasets where \(p/n >\) 0.1 (genomics, proteomics, text), the effect becomes substantial: +0.018 mean across 49 datasets, with individual effects up to +0.10 on datasets with \(p \approx n\).
+This confirms Ambroise and McLachlan (\citeproc{ref-ambroise2002selection}{2002})'s finding on gene expression data and extends it to a broader corpus. \textbf{Metric selection flips model rankings.} On 100 datasets, comparing LR and RF across 6 standard metrics (AUC, F1, accuracy, precision, recall, MCC), the choice of metric changes which model wins on 31\% of datasets.
+This is not a pipeline error; it is a decision sensitivity that the practitioner controls, and it operates on the same selection principle as peeking: the researcher who reports the most flattering metric is making a selection decision. \textbf{Group leakage.} Click prediction with \texttt{ad\_id} as group column shows +0.01 AUC (random CV vs GroupKFold).
 Most public benchmark datasets strip ID columns at upload, limiting the scope of this experiment.
 Clinical and e-commerce datasets with patient or customer IDs would show larger effects, but these require data use agreements not available for this study.